Toxic Bodies and the Wetter, Better Future of “Mad Max: Fury Road”

-Editor’s note: This review contains spoilers.
+Editor’s note: This review of Mad Max: Fury Road contains spoilers.

 Hollywood likes to tell us stories about the end of the world.
 I like to watch them, despite how frighteningly possible the end-of-the-world has begun to feel.
 Fury Road, the most recent installment in George Miller’s post-apocalyptic Mad Max franchise, opens to the sounds of women lamenting what greed, unchecked use of natural resources, and war have wreaked upon them: “The earth is sour,” they cry.
 “Our bones are poisoned.”
 Before the vivid nuclear Wasteland appears, we hear Max growl from the dark: “As the world fell, each of us in our way was broken.”
 This is not unfamiliar.
 We too in live in a contaminated world, wielding polluted bodies.
 Poisons seep from our plastics, spew from our cars, leak from our landfills, and lie in wait within our rivers, our rising oceans, our children, our breasts, our blood.

 Most of Hollywood’s Eco-catastrophe films work to soothe these anxieties.
 No matter how ruinous the situation, the plot tidies up the world on screen and leaves us with hope for a better future.
 We’re reassured that the world ended only to begin again with a fresh start.
 This future, however, is rarely for everyone.
 The survivors who will inherit the promise of a rehabilitated world are healthy, able-bodied, straight, and (more often than not) white.
 Because queer, nonwhite, and disabled people are still too often seen as social “pollutants,” there is little room for them in a purified world.
 The logic goes something like this: if the environmental home we inhabit can be made clean, then it should be repopulated with clean bodies (i.e. young, able-bodied, and healthy) who will make new, clean families (i.e. straight and white).
-Most of Hollywood’s end-of-the-world plots practice this kind of multi-scalar housekeeping, sweeping away all the toxic others.
+Hollywood’s end-of-the-world plots tend to practice this kind of multi-scalar housekeeping, sweeping away all the toxic others.
 Usually, these film endings come in the form of a “pure” child that represents the hope of the recuperated future.
 The broken world is—or will be—made whole.

 Like desire, toxicity moves between bodies in ways we cannot predict.